The Angry Birds Movie is strictly for kids and fans of the app. For the rest, it’s two hours of inane humour.

-I guess no one would be too offended when I say The Angry Birds Movie a money milking attempt.
+I guess no one would be too offended when I say The Angry Birds Movie is a money milking effort.

 From that perspective, I suppose The Angry Birds Movie could be considered as successful.
 It positively drips with fan service, with every moment of the plot charging towards the exhilarating climax of … slinging immortal birds in a piggy city.

 Never mind most things barely make sense, or that it’s never explained at all why some birds could go BOOM or enact AoE devastation on impact.

 As a non-player/fan, though, I regret to say the entire movie bored me silly.
 It felt like a two-hour intro to the game, one’s that annoyingly draggy and nonsensical.
 And no, it did not tempt me into downloading the app.

 On the contrary, it actually shoved me away.
 I think for the moment, I had more than my fill of magical flightless birds and strange conniving pigs.